 Sebastian Elbaum, a computer science and engineering professor, said firefighters also could eventually use drones to find hotspots and gather other key information about wildfires.

 "It's very, very exciting stuff," Elbaum said.
 "Today, firefighters have maybe a shovel, maybe their gloves and their helmets.
 Imagine them having this in their backpack, pulling it out and telling it, 'Hey, go scout out there.
 Check whether it's hot.
 Check whether it's safe."

-The project began two years ago as a way to prevent wildfires in Nebraska and other Plains and western states.
-During a severe drought in 2012, Nebraska saw 1,570 wildfires that burned a total of 786 square miles, an expanse nearly seven times the size of Omaha.
+The project began two years ago.
+It began as a way to prevent wildfires in Nebraska and other Plains and western states.
+During a severe drought in 2012, Nebraska saw 1,570 wildfires that burned a total of 786 square miles.
+It is an expanse nearly seven times the size of Omaha.
 The combined costs of ground-level firefighting, aerial suppression and assistance from other states cost Nebraska more than $11 million that year.

 Researchers will use the April 22 test to examine how fire crews might use drones in the future, said Brittany Duncan, an assistant computer science professor and member of the Nebraska team.